-Australian blackwood is a timber tree originating in Australia.
+Australian Blackwood is a tree species native to Australia.
 Its native range extends from Tasmania and the southeastern corner of the Australian mainland, north along the eastern seaboard to the subtropics.

 However, trees adapted to temperate and subtropical climates are treated as distinct varieties because of variation in their form, climate adaptation and tolerances.
-This description only includes those varieties adapted to areas with subtropical climates.
+This description includes only varieties adapted to subtropical climates.

-It may be up to 24 m (80 ft) in natural forests, though on open sites is more typically 10 to 20 m (30 to 65 ft) tall and grows at a slow to moderate rate, depending on the growing conditions, forming a straight trunk supporting a densely branched pyramidal or rounded crown.
+In natural forests, it may reach up to 24 m (80 ft).
+However, on open sites, it is typically 10 to 20 m (30 to 65 ft) tall.
+It grows at a slow to moderate rate, depending on growing conditions, forming a straight trunk supporting a densely branched pyramidal or rounded crown.
 The bark is dark grey, rough and fissured.

-The leaves on young trees are delicate and showy, consisting of numerous small blue-green leaflets in a feathery arrangement.
-They are replaced as the tree ages with less striking, dull green, sickle- or lance-shaped leaves.
+The leaves on young trees are delicate and showy, composed of numerous small blue-green leaflets arranged in a feathery pattern.
+They are replaced as the tree ages by less striking, dull-green, sickle- or lance-shaped leaves.

 The flowers are creamy-white to pale yellow puffballs that bloom from late winter to spring, sometimes with light blooms on and off throughout the year.
-They give off a sweet fragrance that reminds of honey and are followed by numerous small, flat, twisted or tightly coiled seedpods that become brown when mature, usually from summer to autumn.
+They give off a sweet, honey-like fragrance and are followed by numerous small, flat, twisted, or tightly coiled seedpods that turn brown when mature, usually from summer to autumn.

-Australian blackwood is a major timber tree much valued for its golden brown to dark brown heartwood, made more decorative by reddish streaks and occasionally dark bands.
-Because of this, it is cultivated extensively in plantations across the world.
-The wood is medium-weight to heavy, averaging 600 to 700 kilograms per cubic meter (37 to 44 lbs per cubic ft), putting it in the hardwood class.
+Hardwood - The wood is medium- to heavy-weight, averaging 600 to 700 kilograms per cubic meter (37 to 44 lbs per cubic ft), placing it in the hardwood class.
 However, it is only moderately resistant to rot and decay and is susceptible to wood-boring insects, limiting its outdoor use.

-Australian blackwood is widely cultivated as an ornamental tree in Australia for its shapely form, showy juvenile foliage, sweetly fragrant flowers, and shade.
+Shade tree - Australian Blackwood is widely cultivated in Australia as an ornamental tree for its shapely form, showy juvenile foliage, sweetly fragrant flowers, and ability to provide shade.

 New plants are usually started from seed.
 Scaring or boiling the seed in water for about a minute improves germination.
 Most seed germinate within a week of planting.